 Some weeks later, when Garry, in the course of work, again encountered the good Cardinal, he called my husband to the side for a private word.
 The other reporters were stunned!
-What scoop was Garry Armstrong, ace reporter, getting from which they were excluded?
+What scoop was Garry Armstrong getting?
 Rumors ran rampant.
 Armstrong was getting the goods and they were out in the cold.
 Mumble, mumble, grouse, complain, grr.

 “Armstrong,” murmured the Cardinal.

 “You owe me.
 That was one gigantic dry cleaning bill!”